5 things you might not know about tinsel

 2. It was originally made of silver

 Those 17th-century Germans certainly did not skimp when it came to tinsel.
 While using real silver to make tinsel sounds fancy, anyone with silverware will tell you there is a downside, especially when you put the stuff near candle flame — it tarnishes, turns black.
 As rubbing strands of tinsel with Tarn-X is time consuming, if not impossible, eventually the material was switched to aluminum.
-Those purists out there can still buy silver tinsel from its homeland, for about $18 a box.
+Those purists out there can still buy vintage silver tinsel from its homeland on Etsy.

 3. The popular version of the 20th century contained lead until 1972

 As you can see in a newspaper article from November 1972, the FDA deemed tinsel an "unnessary risk to children with symptoms of lead poisoning" in August 1971.
 Manufacturers had switched to lead foil in the 20th century for tarnish-proof sparkle and weight.
 However, it was off the shelves by Christmas 1972.
 Today, the stuff is made from far lighter plastic or mylar, if you're wondering why it hardly hangs like it used to.

 4. The term "Tinseltown" only dates back to 1972